Accidental death of stary dog

 Dear Client,

-The right to keep a pet is outlined in Article 51A(g) of the Constitution of India, which grants every citizen of India the right to choose to live with or without a companion animal.
 Article 51A(g) of the Constitution of India makes it a fundamental duty of every Indian citizen to respect and have compassion for all forms of life.
-So, for infringement of the constitutional right, a pet owner or lover can lodge a complaint to the police station or file a civil suit before the Court
+So, for infringement of the constitutional right, a pet owner or lover can complain to the police station or file a civil suit before the Court for violation of the Wildlife Protection Act (1972) and the Prevention of Cruelty to Animals Act (1960).
+However, recently on 22nd August, a three-judge Bench of the Hon'ble Supreme Court has

 Dear Client,

-The right to keep a pet is outlined in Article 51A(g) of the Constitution of India, which grants every citizen of India the right to choose to live with or without a companion animal.
 Article 51A(g) of the Constitution of India makes it a fundamental duty of every Indian citizen to respect and have compassion for all forms of life.
-So, for infringement of the constitutional right, a pet owner or lover can lodge a complaint to the police station or file a civil suit before the Court
+So, for infringement of the constitutional right, a pet owner or lover can complain to the police station or file a civil suit before the Court for violation of the Wildlife Protection Act (1972) and the Prevention of Cruelty to Animals Act (1960).
+However, recently on 22nd August, a three-judge Bench of the Hon'ble Supreme Court has

 Other Responses